hparik11/face-generation/README.md

 Using a Deep Convolutional Generative Adversarial Network (DCGAN) to generates new images of faces.
 The dataset that's used is the [CelebFaces Atrribute Dataset (CelebA)](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), which contains over 200,000 celebrity faces with annotations.

-# DCGAN in Tensorflow
+# Overview
 Tensorflow implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434) which is a stabilize Generative Adversarial Networks.
-The referenced torch code can be found [here](https://github.com/soumith/dcgan.torch).

 <img src="https://raw.githubusercontent.com/carpedm20/DCGAN-tensorflow/master/DCGAN.png">